NextronSystems/thor-manual/usage/deployment.rst

 (API key) can be configured in the ``My Settings > API Key`` section of the `customer portal <https://portal.nextron-systems.com>`__.

+The ``--portal-key`` parameter accepts either the API key of your portal user or a download token for one of your contracts.
+When using an API key, THOR retrieves the first available license from the contract with the lowest ID and issues it to your host.

 .. important::
    API functionality needs to be activated by Nextron.
 Please contact support/sales to activate the API functionality.